corndel-swe/js-assessment/README.md

 In order to save your work, you will need to _commit and push_ your code.

-> [!DANGER]
+> [!CAUTION]
 >
-> If you close the browser without commiting and pushing, you will lose your
+> If you close the browser without committing and pushing, you will lose your
 > work.

 See the walkthrough below to see how to commit and push your code.